peuanthinsan/auth/README.md

 policy will result in a `400` response describing the issue.

 The frontend runs on port 4000 by default.
 It includes simple pages for each API endpoint under `src/index.js`, allowing you to register, log in, manage organizations and members, handle invites, transfer currency and update user roles.
+There is also a **Feed** page where users can share posts, like them and leave comments.

 All API requests use an Axios instance defined in `src/api.js`.
 The authentication token is stored using React Context in `src/AuthContext.js`, which automatically adds the `Authorization` header for requests.
 Login now also returns a long-lived refresh token which the Axios wrapper uses to obtain a new access token when a request returns `401`.
 Profile updates now support uploading a picture and accepting an invite requires providing the invite's token.
 Profile pictures must be JPEG or PNG images and may not exceed 25MB in size.